Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 This homemade cranberry sauce recipe is delicious, simple and perfect for Thanksgiving.
 Fresh cranberries are simmered on the stove with cinnamon, sugar, vanilla and orange zest and juice.
 Serve these with my famous stuffing muffins and creamy baked macaroni and cheese.

-When it comes to Thanksgiving Day recipes, I'm a classics girl.
+When it comes to Thanksgiving Day recipes, I’m a classics girl.
 I like classic stuffing, classic turkey, classic mashed potatoes.
 I have very fond memories of buying canned cranberry sauce, plopping it onto a plate and carefully slicing it in between the can-rivets.
-For years, even after I got into cooking, I'd still buy cranberry sauce from the can--it was emotional, I think!
-But now I've kinda switched to loving fresh, homemade cranberry sauce.
+For years, even after I got into cooking, I’d still buy cranberry sauce from the can–it was emotional, I think!
+But now I’ve kinda switched to loving fresh, homemade cranberry sauce.

 Cranberry Sauce with Turkey